src-d/docsrv/README.md

 * `SHARED_REPO` will be downloaded at the start of the container.
 It can be used to download a repo that will contain files needed by the docs to be built.
 * If not `GITHUB_API_KEY` is provided, the requests will not be authenticated.
 That means harder rate limits and unability to fetch private repositories.
+* To override the error pages, mount a volume on `/var/www/public/errors` with `404.html` and `500.html`.
+If any of these two files does not exist, they will be created when the container starts.
+You may use assets contained in the same errors folder as if they were on the root of the site.